 Private equity funds are typically structured as limited partnerships consisting of investments in various strategies, including buyouts, growth equity, venture capital, and private credit.
 The term of each private equity fund is typically eight to twelve years, and the funds investors do not have the right to redeem their investment at its NAV.
 Instead, the investors receive distributions as the underlying assets of the fund are liquidated.
 Real estate funds consist of investments in U.S. and international commercial real estate held primarily by limited partnerships.
-The term of each real estate fund is generally eight to ten years, and the real estate fund's investors do not have the right to redeem their investors receive distributions as the underlying assets of the fund are liquidated.
-Unfunded capital commitments related to the Master Trust's investment in private equity and real estate funds as of December 31, 2022 and 2021 totaled \$3.4 billion and \$3.5 billion, respectively.
-Hedge fund investments are made through commingled fund vehicles and depending on the hedge fund, is typically 45 to 180 days in advance.
+The term of each real estate fund is generally eight to ten years, and the real estate fund's investors do not have the right to redeem their investment at its NAV.
+Instead, the investors receive distributions as the underlying assets, and the real estate fund's investors do not have the right to redeem their investment at its NAV.
+Instead, the investors receive distributions as the underlying assets of the fund are liquidated.
+Unfunded capital commitments related to the Master Trust's investment in private equity and real estate funds as of

+December 31, 2023 and 2022 totaled \$2.9 billion and \$3.4 billion, respectively.
+Hedge fund investments are made through commingled fund vehicles and depending on the hedge fund, redemptions can be monthly or annually.
+The redemption notice period, depending on the hedge fund, is typically 45 to 180 days in advance.

-In order to reduce the allocation of private equity, a special purpose vehicle (SPV) was created in June 2022 in the Master Trust.
+A special purpose vehicle (SPV) was created in June 2022 in the Master Trust.
 Approximately \$1.4 billion of private equity funds were transferred to this SPV as tax-free transfers, and the Master Trust will continue to guarantee any applicable uncalled capital commitments.
 On July 5th, the SPV took a \$500 million loan with a five-year maturity at an interest rate of SOFR + 2.65%, which is non-recourse to the Master Trust and Lockheed Martin.
 It does not place any material restrictions on the ability of the SPV to dispose of the private equity fund interests.
 The cash proceeds of the loan are invested in the fixed income asset class.